Explore with Ease: Iceland Public Transportation Guide

 The Golden Circle

 The Golden Circle is a popular tourist route that includes some of Iceland's most famous attractions, including the Geysir geothermal area, Gullfoss waterfall, and Thingvellir National Park.
 While many tourists choose to rent a car for this route, it is also possible to visit these sights using public transportation.
-Buses run from Reykjavik to each of these locations, and there are also organized tours available.
+Buses run from Reykjavik to each of these locations, and organized tours are also available.

 The South Coast